Unix reference

 regarding hardware devices.
 Is something going wrong with the boot process,

 some devices not working?
-Look at dmesg
+Look at dmesg.

 # System logging